yi-jiayu/blog/content/posts/a-minimal-representation-of-the-sutd-logo.md

 1 1 1 1 1 1 1 1 1
 ```

-Since a minimal encoding like this is enough to fully define the SUTD logo, we should be able to generate the more
+Since a compact encoding like this is enough to fully define the SUTD logo, we should be able to generate the more
 mainstream versions of it from from this as well, with no loss of information.

 ## The PBM file format